 The idea for Finley Outdoor Goods in its current form was born in the spring 2020.
 I was reading Horace Kephart's Camping and Woodcraft and in the spur of a moment on a cold and snowy day, I hijacked my wife's hobby sewing machine and grabbed an old canvas drop-cloth, determined to whip up a simple haversack to try out when the weather improved.

 At the time I had no expectations of making a career out of it, but I couldn’t help but notice how similar sewing felt to my day job doing custom carpentry work.
 Material layout and cutting, concealing structure within the design, a steady hand and attention to detail--all skills that transferred over directly from what I was already doing on a daily basis.
 On top of the skill set, handling fabric was far easier than 100lb sheets of plywood that were slowly destroying my back.
 There was no sawdust, no hearing-damaging tools, no risk of losing a finger if I lapsed attention during a moment of daydreaming.
-It was an "ah-ha" moment in that I knew I had ahold of something that struck a chord with me, but I wasn't exactly sure what it meant.
-As I thought about the project I'd done, and the other things I was realizing I could create, the gears of my mind began to turn, and a vision of what I wanted to do began to form.
+It was an "ah-ha" moment in that I knew I had hold of something that resonated with me, but I wasn't exactly sure what it meant.
+As I thought about the project I'd done, and the other things I was realizing I could create, the gears began to turn, and a vision of what I wanted to do began to form.

 Since I was young, I have been a bit of a gear-hoarder, specifically older military surplus, vintage hunting and fishing equipment, and old-school camping gear.
 Being that I am a practical person to the extreme, the simplicity and ruggedness of previous eras of equipment that were purpose-made for the outdoors, resonates with me.
 Add in my fascination with history and a large helping of love for nostalgia, and the mix is right for an imagination full of modern adaptations of quality, but traditionally styled outdoor goods made to last for generations.